 RÍO SAPSE FOOTBRIDGE

-In partnership with Engineers in Action, SYSTRA International Bridge Technologies and PCL Construction designed and built a 55-meter (180-foot) suspension footbridge over the Río Sapse in Bolivia.
-During the region’s rainy season, the river’s water rises to dangerous levels, making it impossible for community members to cross and restricting their access to essential resources.
+In partnership with Engineers in Action, SYSTRA International Bridge Technologies and PCL Construction planned and built a 55-meter (180-foot) suspended footbridge over the Río Sapse, connecting remote villages located high in the Bolivian Andes Mountains.

-Over the course of seven days, SYSTRA IBT and PCL Construction volunteers from across North America worked alongside community members to make the footbridge a reality.
-With limited equipment and tools, it was a challenge.
-However, the team worked nimbly and creatively to complete the project ahead of schedule.
-The footbridge was constructed 30 percent faster than initially planned.
-Almost 1,000 people in five rural communities now have year-round safe access to education, health care, and economic opportunities.
+For seven days, SYSTRA IBT and PCL Construction volunteers from across North America worked alongside community members to make the footbridge a reality.
+Since equipment and tool availability was scarce, human power was the most readily available resource on site.
+The Rio Sapse Bridge build team worked quickly and innovatively, completing the project 30 percent faster than anticipated, much to the excitement of the community.
+Following the completion of the footbridge, a celebration was held to honor and appreciate the tremendous effort put forth by the build-team and the community.
+Now, almost 1,000 people in five rural communities have year-round safe access to education, health care, and economic opportunities.

 “The time spent in Sapse was an unforgettable experience, rich in moments of sharing with the entire population, especially the children.
 Working closely with the inhabitants was an invaluable learning experience.”

 "I had an amazing time and thoroughly enjoyed getting to know everyone who worked on this project.
 I would highly recommend this experience to anyone and would do it again in a heartbeat." —Brandon Tappen, Sr. Bridge Engineer

 Brandon Tappen from SYSTRA IBT-Olympia, WA, USA and Edouard Renneville from SYSTRA IBT-Montréal, Québec, Canada contributed their engineering expertise and muscle to the project.

 Video credit: Mallory Mead, PCL Construction Sr. Communications Specialist